hultberg/hbcontainer/README.md

 ### Limitations

-All definition types are supported when used with the helper functions.
+Only definition types are compiled into the resulting file, all other entries are just resolved from the definition source.

+Closures are not included in the compiled container and is resolved and called in runtime with the definition entry ID.